6 things to consider when buying an air fryer

 With an air fryer you can enjoy a host of new meal ideas and healthier fried food options, and the speed at which you can cook delicious suppers is great when you’re pressed for time, “hangry” or just want a decent meal asap.

 You’ll find a wide range of air fryers available online to suit both large and small households.
-Choosing a design that’s right for you can be a daunting prospect but we’re here to help as we run through six things to consider before you buy.
+Choosing a design that’s right for you can be a daunting prospect but we’re here to help as we run through six common mistakes people make when buying an air fryer.

-If you’re after a particular model you may also want to read our in-depth tried and tested reviews.
+If you’re after a particular model you may also want to read our in-depth air fryer buying guide.

 Avoid sauces and batters